DistributedSystemsGroup/tensorkart/README.md

 Future Work / Ideas:
 --------------------
+* If your TensorFlow is configured to run on GPUs, try and train the CNN_LSTM model to obtain [state-of-the-art results](https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models)!
+* How confident is our AI when making predicitons?
+In a real-life application, it would be more appropriate to report the uncertainty level of your system.
+To this end, different methodologies can be explored: dividing the steering angle into "bins" and transform the problem into a classification task, or delve into more powerful [probabilistic models](https://github.com/mauriziofilippone/deep_gp_random_features).
 * Could also have a shadow mode where the AI just draws out what it would do rather than sending actions.
 A real self driving car would have this and use it a lot before letting it take the wheel.
 * Add a reinforcement layer based on lap time or other metrics so that the AI can start to teach itself now that it has a baseline.
 * Deep learning is all about data; perhaps a community could form around collecting a large amount of data and pushing the performance of this AI.